yk-tanigawa/docker-jupyter/README.md

 ## Yosuke's usage

-We have wrapper scripts written for different computing environment.
+We have wrapper scripts written for different computing environments.
 We place the following symlinks:

 - run-simg.sh
 - jupyter.sh